The Yellow Wallpaper (film): Plot

-Charlotte, a writer, and her husband John, a doctor, retreat to a countryside house with Charlotte's well-educated sister, Jennie, in an attempt to start their lives over after a devastating fire claims the life of their daughter Sarah, along with all their money and possessions.
-The house is replete with dusty, decaying books, furniture, clothing, and more.
+Writer Charlotte and her husband, doctor John, retreat to a countryside house with Charlotte's well-educated sister, Jennie, in an attempt to start their lives over after a fire killed their daughter Sarah and destroyed all their money and possessions.
+The house is full of dusty and rotten books, furniture, and clothing.

-John endeavors to visit the town in search of employment, only to encounter an elderly couple who are lamenting about the rat infestation in the area.
-Prompted by this, he proceeds to inspect the house for rats and discovers a few beneath its foundation.
+John attempts to go into town to make money and runs into an older couple complaining of the rats in the town.
+He then checks the house for rats and finds some underneath it.
 At night, Charlotte begins to go to the attic to write as the interesting wallpaper sparks ideas.

 John awakes one night to find a man in the house.
 He attempts to find the man in the house but fails.
 The next night, Charlotte, John, and Jennie hear a man stomping on the roof.
 John goes outside to shoot him but instead finds a little girl on the roof.
 He tells Jennie and Charlotte that the fog got in his way and does not mention the girl.

-John tells his friend Jack about the fire and how he was feeling, Jack then tells both him and Charlotte that they should make another child.
-Charlotte begins to hear the voice of her daughter Sarah in the house, she runs inside to find her, and the doors shut John out.
+John tells his friend Jack about the fire and how he was feeling.
+Jack then tells both him and Charlotte that they should make another child.
+Charlotte begins to hear Sarah's voice in the house, she runs inside to find her, and the doors shut John out.
 When John tries to open them, they shut on their own.

 Jennie says that they should move houses, but both John and Charlotte believe that Sarah is somehow in the house.
 After Jennie has dreams about the same little girl John had seen on the roof, she digs a hole in the ground where the dream happened and discovers two coffins.

 Jennie moves back East and leaves Charlotte and John alone in the house.
-John and Charlotte begin to make their house a home, becoming closer to each other and spending more time together.
+John and Charlotte begin to make their house a home.
 They do activities together such as walking and dancing.
 Charlotte begins to write more.
 She writes "The Yellow Wallpaper", a story about someone living in the yellow wallpaper in the attic.